Katy Criminal Attorney Ready to Help

 - White-collar crimes – Financial crimes like embezzlement or money laundering are often referred to colloquially as white-collar crimes and may require legal representation.

-What To Do After Being Arrested in Katy, TX
+What Should I Do After Being Arrested in Katy, TX?

 The actions someone takes after an arrest can potentially influence the outcome of their case.
 For example, the police could use statements as evidence for filing additional charges, which would not have been possible if the accused had not spoken to them after their arrest and without an attorney present.
 Here are a few factors to keep in mind if you are arrested.